What's Causing The Hurricanes? - Slashdot

 3) If the weather is unusually hot or unusually cold, or anywhere in between, that's clear evidence of man-made climate change.

 Don't listen to critics who say Global Warming has become a religion.
-Religion is completely irrational and has nothing to do with science.
-For example, religions believe irrational things like:

-1) If child recovers from a terminal illness, that's a miracle and is evidence of God's divine hand.

-2) If a child doesn't recover from a terminal illness and dies, that's clearly not God's fault.
-It's just life.
+Religion is completely

 Re: (Score:2)